AnirudhaAgrawal1/TMJRock/README.md

 # TMJRock
 A JavaScript framework by which the web developer creates a responsive website easily.
 User need not to worry about writing AJAX calls, creating and managing components.
-# TMJRock
-A JavaScript framework by which the web developer creates a responsive website easily.
-User need not to worry about writing AJAX calls, creating and managing components.

 ## Features
 1. AJAX Request